-FRONT MANUAL SEAT ADJUSTMENT
+FRONT MANUAL SEAT ADJUSTMENT (if so equipped)

 Forward and backward

 Pull the center of the bar up and hold it while you slide the seat forward or backward to the desired position.
 Release the bar to lock the seat in position.